leenathomas01/phase-aligned-inquiry/README.md

 * Read `methodology/01-paci-protocol.md` first.
 It contains the complete specification, including preconditions, role definitions, and failure patterns.

 If you want to understand how PACI was derived:
-* Start with `case-study/00-hypothesis.md`, then follow the phase documentation to see how falsification unfolded.
+* Start with `case-study/00-context.md`, then follow the phase documentation sequentially to see how falsification unfolded.

 If you're evaluating whether PACI is credible:
 * Read Section 5 (Guarantees / Does NOT Guarantee) and Section 4.6 (Observable Failure Patterns) in the protocol.
 These sections define what PACI can and cannot do.

 If you're a skeptic:
 * Good.
 Read `methodology/01-paci-protocol.md` Section 2 (Preconditions).
 If your research domain or team structure does not meet these hard requirements, PACI will not work for you.
 The protocol is explicit about its limitations.

+If you're curious about what failed and what it revealed:
+* Read `case-study/07-what-the-wreckage-revealed.md`.
+The original hypothesis was falsified.
+Something else was sitting in the data.

 ## When To Use PACI